pymodbus-dev/pymodbus/API_changes.rst

 -------------
 - Clients have an optional parameter: on_reconnect_callback, Function that will be called just before a reconnection attempt.
 - general parameter unit= -> slave=
+- move SqlSlaveContext, RedisSlaveContext to examples/contrib (due to lack of maintenance)

 -------------
 Version 3.2.0